 Pinball: "I work for the Department of Erec...
 Corrections".

-Also with respect to the venue.
+- Also with respect to the venue.
 Why would a case like this be adjudicated in a federal civilian court?
-It should be dealt with in an Alabama state court, or in a military court-martial (assuming that he was technically still in the Army).
+It should be dealt with in an Alabama state court, not federal.

 Cyrus: "You know, the next time you choose a human shield, you're better off not picking a two-bit negro crackhead."

 - Informed Attribute: Garland Greene had supposedly killed more people than any convict on the plane, and had the absolute highest amount of security for transporting him.
 However, whilst he definitely alludes to having formerly killed people, we never really see any of his murderous aspects on-screen, to the point where it looks like he just might have been cured of them.
 It's still implied that he murdered one of the guards, and that doing so made him "feel better".

 - Inspector Javert: Malloy has trouble believing Poe (or any convict) is good.

 - Idiot Ball: The pilot of the plane, learning that there was a fire and a probable disturbance on his plane, does the right thing and trips the alarm and alerts Carson City (their next stop) of a problem on board.
 What does he do next?
 Instead of locking the cockpit door where they would be safe (the inmates were extensively searched for any and all weapons) and landing ASAP, the pilot tells the co-pilot to get a gun and check it out.
 One wonders how Cyrus's ingenious escape plan would have fared without this error in judgment.

 - It's possible to chalk it up to a bit of Fridge Brilliance.
 Cyrus is clearly familiar with Molloy, and knows the plane is Molloy's personal project... thus the hand-picked staff like the pilots are those more likely to tend towards Molloy's own personality profile: aggressive and shortsighted.